jedisct1/libsodium/README.markdown

     ./configure
     make && make check && make install

+Pre-compiled Win32 packages are available for download at the same location.

 ## Comparison with vanilla NaCl

 Sodium does not ship C++ bindings.
 These might be part of a distinct